Business hours in the public sector are between 8.00am–noon and

 Laos has a tropical monsoon climate with a wet and dry season.
-The wet season is between May/June to October/November and during this time, tropical storms, typhoons, flooding and landslides are more likely to occur and humidity is very high.
-During December, January and February the temperatures can drop to 20°C to 25°C during the day and as low as 10°C at night, while March to November temperatures are typically 30°C to 35°C, but may reach a maximum of up to 40°C during April and May.
+The wet season is between May/June to October/November and during this time, tropical storms, typhoons, flooding and landslides are more likely to occur.
+During December to January the temperatures at night can drop to 10°C, while February to November temperatures are typically 25°C to 35°C, but may reach a maximum of up to 40°C during April.

 Oanda currency converter

-Currency exchange is only permitted at official bank outlets.
-Exchanging foreign currency at an unofficial shopfront is illegal and may lead to detention or imprisonment.
+Currency exchange is only permitted at official bank outlets, and

-cards are not readily accepted outside of major tourist hotels and high-end restaurants.
-Money transfers are available through a number of banks.
+cards are not widely accepted outside of major tourist hotels and high-end

 Time zones and time differences

-Laos is three hours behind Australian Eastern Standard Time (AEST).
+Laos is three to four hours behind Australian Eastern Standard Time (AEST).